shoveling42/Firenzedt/README.md

 Out of functions, update_article could be implemented but not perfectly.

 It means that you could utilize the function with some services which enable a program to be automatically executed like AWS Lambda, for instance.

+It is strongly recommended NOT to use the code commercially without consent of Medici Media Co, Ltd((주)메디치미디어)!